-See this raises an important point: political correctness isn’t really about being polite and respectful towards others, it’s really just about policing any kind of language that liberals don’t like, and the redefining of words to suit the liberal agenda.
+See this raises an important point: political correctness isn’t really about being polite and respectful towards others, it’s really just about policing any kind of language and thought that liberals don’t like, and the redefining of words to suit the liberal agenda.

 That’s why some things are “PC” and others aren’t.

-Why can’t a Christian pastor or Catholic priest refuse to marry homosexuals if it goes against their religion?
+Also: Why can’t a Christian pastor or Catholic priest refuse to marry homosexuals if it goes against their religion?

 Will Islamic religious leaders also be forced into marrying homosexuals?